 First, she can battle on with another round of coalition talks among the four parties which won the most votes two months ago, led by her own Christian Democratic Union – even though the last four weeks have already exposed apparently unbridgeable differences between them.

 Reflecting the consensus-supporting views of Steinmeier, a former Social Democrat (SPD) foreign minister who is new to the job of largely honorific head of state, further coalition negotiations, with greater pressure to achieve compromises, still seem the most probable outcome.
 This would be in line with those observers who say the necessary drama of coalition-building is part of the ritual theatre of reaching a solution.
-It cannot be excluded that Steinmeier will persuade his party to join talks with Merkel on a new 'grand coalition' – even though the SPD ruled this option out at the weekend.

 However, Sunday night’s walk-out shortly before midnight by the liberal Free Democratic Party, traditionally the CDU’s prized partners, has set a high hurdle for continuation of talks.
 Christian Lindner, the FDP leader, irked by significant discord with the Green ecology party, said it was better not to govern at all than to govern ‘wrongly’ – eerily echoing the views of some UK Brexiteers who say ‘no deal is better than a bad deal’ in Britain’s bargaining over leaving the EU.